rolling-scopes-school/tasks/tasks/connections/milestone_7.group_dialog.md

 **Score:** 140

-Before user can send any message in the public dialog the channel have to be created as mentioned above.
+Before user can send any message in the public dialog the channel should exist or has to be created with `/groups/create` endpoint.

 ### Visualization